microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 Bicep is the newest language for authoring infrasructure-as-code templates for Azure.
 Unlike JSON, it's not a general-purpose file format; it's designed specifically for deploying resources into Azure.
 Its goal is to be a clean, readable language.

 Bicep templates are transpiled into standard JSON ARM templates in a similar way to how TypeScript is transpiled into JavaScript.
-This conversion happens automatically when using the Azure CLI, but it can also be called directly using hte Bicep CLI.
+This conversion happens automatically when using the Azure CLI, but it can also be called directly using the Bicep CLI.

 Your first challenge is to create a simple Bicep file that takes an input storage account name to create an Azure Storage Account, and returns an output storage account id.
 The goals here are to understand: